elclandestin0/MovieWebsite/README.md

 movie_search_string array.
 Note that the algorithm works by taking the most confident search term (the first one) in The Movie Database.

-If you have any questions, do not hesitate to contact me.
+If you have questions, do not hesitate to contact me.

+<b> NOTE:<b>
+If you would like to play with the populate_data() algorithm, make sure that the search strings are confident queries.
+Sometimes if the search doesn't work, then <b> s['poster_path'] </b> comes out as a NoneType object.
+This gives you a run-time error as a NoneType object cannot be concatenated with a str type object

+<b> END NOTE </b>